opensource-force/osf-blog/content/posts/its-a-free-country/index.md

 These are great, but there's actually a much more common cooperative, and those are credit unions.

 Not only are credit unions more common in the US than other coops, but they're actually pretty common around the world.
-That makes sense since it's actually pretty hard to make money as a bank unless you're serving people who have a bunch of money, and a bunch of money is not something all that many people on Earth has.
+That makes sense since it's actually pretty hard to make money as a bank unless you're serving people who have a bunch of money, and a bunch of money is not something all that many people on Earth have.

 One of the interesting things about US corporate law is that corporations are very easy to own a piece of.
 Unlike moving money around, shares in a company can be owned and traded without a whole lot of problems.